 The port number of the remote host to which you intend to connect.

-The hostname parameter is null.
+The hostname parameter is Nothing.

 An error occurred when accessing the socket.
 See the Remarks section for more information.

 This operation will not block.
 The returned Returns Task object will complete after the TCP connection has been established.
 This method does not block the calling thread while the connection request is underway.

 Call this method to establish a synchronous remote host connection to the specified host name and port number as an asynchronous operation.
 After connecting with the remote host, use the GetStream method to obtain the underlying NetworkStream.
 Use this NetworkStream to send and receive data.